 At the Senior School, a wide variety of service opportunities are available to students:

-- Service Learning Program – Activities include volunteering at soup kitchens and food banks; hosting blood drives; restoring/rebuilding homes; mentoring through Big Brothers/Big Sisters; organizing alternative spring break trips and more.
+- Service Learning Club – Activities include volunteering at soup kitchens and food banks; hosting blood drives; restoring/rebuilding homes; mentoring through Big Brothers/Big Sisters; organizing alternative spring break trips and more.
 Learn more.

-- Parkin Fellowships – Students can apply for summer fellowships to participate in service projects around the globe.
+- Parkin Fellowships – Students may apply for summer fellowships to participate in service projects around the globe.
 Learn more.

-- Untucked – This student organization puts on a community carnival and concert each year to raise money for charity.
+- Untucked – This student organization puts on a benefit music festival each spring to raise money for charity.
 The students volunteer with the selected charity all year long.
 Learn more.

 - Student Clubs – A number of student clubs focus on service projects, such as the Environmental Club, Haitian Connection, Meals on Wheels and more.
 Learn more.